 Our WRMP24 has been progressed following processes detailed in the WRPG.
-We start by determining extent of the challenges we face between 2025 and 2050.
+We start by determining the extent of the challenges we face between 2025 and 2050.

-love every drop

-We achieve this by developing forecasts to establish the amount of water available to use (supp ring forecast) and the amount of water needed (demand forecast) in our region. - When these forecasts are combined, a baseline supply-demand balance is created.
+We achieve this by developing forecasts to establish the amount of water available to use (supply forecast) and the amount of water needed (demand forecast) in our region.

+When these forecasts are combined, a baseline supply-demand balance is created.
 This tells us whether we have a surplus of water or a deficit, establishing our water needs for the planning period.
-An appraisal for both demand management options and supply-side options is espite undertaken.
-We environmentally assess both demand management and supply-side options so we can understand their potential environmental impacts and what could be put in place to mitigate them. nour The next step is for the water savings associated with the chosen demand management options loui be added into our baseline supply-demand balance to determine if our region's water needs are 9. met.
-If the demand management options savings do not solve the need, supply-side options are s we added into the modelling process and solution development. e ents 1.5 Best value plan To ensure we developed the right solution for our region's water needs, we have focussed on 'b value'.
-To us, best value is looking beyond cost and seeking to deliver a benefit to customers and society, as well as the environment, whilst listening and acting on the views of our customers ar stakeholders. cure curc 1.6 Our revised draft WRMP24 efit to Our best value plan, the revised draft WRMP24, has been produced following a public consultation on our draft WRMP24.
-This consultation ran from December 2022 to March 2023. art as of 1.7 Strategic context of the revised draft WRMP24 as 01 Our revised draft WRMP24 aligns with our Purpose, as well as internal and external strategic pla and initiatives.
-We have worked collaboratively with internal and external stakeholders, regulate to and other water abstractors to achieve this.
-10 1.8 Guide to our draft WRMP24 submission Our final submission comprises a non-technical customer and stakeholder summary, our main the report and nine technical supporting documents and non-technical supporting documents. ine ine report and time teermeer supporting documents and non-teermeer supporting documents.
+An appraisal for both demand management options and supply-side options is undertaken.

+We environmentally assess both demand management and supply-side options so we can understand their potential environmental impacts and what could be put in place to mitigate them.

+The next step is for the water savings associated with the chosen demand management options to be added into our baseline supply-demand balance to determine if our region's water needs are met.
+If the demand management options savings do not solve the need, supply-side options are added into the modelling process and solution development.

+1.5 Best value plan

+To ensure we developed the right solution for our region's water needs, we have focussed on 'best value'.
+To us, best value is looking beyond cost and seeking to deliver a benefit to customers and society, as well as the environment, whilst listening and acting on the views of our customers and stakeholders.

+1.6 Our revised draft WRMP24

+Our best value plan, the revised draft WRMP24, has been produced following a public consultation on our draft WRMP24.
+This consultation ran from December 2022 to March 2023.

+1.7 Strategic context of the revised draft WRMP24

+Our revised draft WRMP24 aligns with our Purpose, as well as internal and external strategic plans and initiatives.
+We have worked collaboratively with internal and external stakeholders, regulators and other water abstractors to achieve this.

+1.8 Guide to our draft WRMP24 submission

+Our final submission comprises a non-technical customer and stakeholder summary, our main report and nine technical supporting documents and non-technical supporting documents.